golangci/golangci-lint-action/README.md

 1. We cache data from golangci-lint analysis between builds by using [@actions/cache](https://github.com/actions/toolkit/tree/HEAD/packages/cache).
 2. We don't use Docker because image pulling is slow.
-3. We do as much as we can in parallel, e.g. we download cache, and golangci-lint binary in parallel.
+3. We do as much as we can in parallel, e.g., we download the cache and the golangci-lint binary in parallel.

-For example, in a repository of [golangci-lint](https://github.com/golangci/golangci-lint) running this action without the cache takes 50s, but with cache takes 14s:
+For example, in the [golangci-lint](https://github.com/golangci/golangci-lint) repository, running this action without the cache takes 50s, but with the cache it takes 14s:
   * in parallel:
     * 4s to restore 50 MB of cache
     * 1s to find and install `golangci-lint`